zuperninja/zuperninja.github.io/_portfolio/portfolio-the-starius-project.md

 related: true

 ---
+&nbsp;

+# The Starius Project: Designing, facilitating and building the foundations
+&nbsp;

 [@ElectroGuyMika](https://github.com/electroguymika) needed help to design and add some content to his website before the [Maker Faire Lille](https://lille.makerfaire.com/) event.
 (Where he wanted to introduce his new prototype.)